Stanford Biodesign Collaboratory Usage Guidelines

 Our Biodesign Collaboratory provides space to brainstorm, meet, create, and test.
 The Biodesign Program is headquartered in the James H. Clark Center.
-This space features hotel-like benches for short projects from students and faculty.
+This space features benches for short projects from students and faculty.

 - prototyping laboratory